 Mountain Lakes has the largest and most active Junior Department in the state.
 The JFD was originally established during World War II when the residents were called to serve their country.
-It was disbanded and then re-established in 1969 and has been going strong ever since.
+It was disbanded and then re-established in 1968 and has been going strong ever since.
 The Junior Department is made up of high school students ranging from 16-18 years in age.
-Currently there are 23 members serving in the Junior Department, with an active waiting list.
-Sign ups for the JFD will be from Feb 1 – May 1.
-Anyone interested in serving, please call (973) 394-1094 and leave a message or email email@example.com.
+Currently there are over 30 members serving in the Junior Department, with an active waiting list.
+Anyone interested in serving, please email firstname.lastname@example.org.

-The Juniors receive much of the same training as the Senior members.
-The Juniors drill two to three Sundays a month and they also attend the monthly Senior drills and meetings.
-The Department currently has six officers.
-Chief, Deputy Chief, Assistant Chief, Senior Captain, Junior Captain and Captain.
+Junior members receive much of the same training and opportunities as the Senior members, including their ability to attend the Morris County Public Safety Training Academy, as well as respond to emergencies throughout the town.
+Juniors drill two to three Sundays a month on various tasks including hydrant hook-up, hose advancement, air-pack changes, as well as several other activities.
+Juniors also have the chance to attend monthly Senior drills and meetings.
+The Department currently has five officers: Chief, Deputy Chief, Assistant Chief and two Captains.
 The officers are appointed by the Senior advisors for a one year term.
 The Junior officers are responsible for the supervision of the other junior members at drills, fires and other emergencies.

 We are very proud of our junior members for their dedication and commitment to the department and the community.
 The Mountain Lakes Junior Fire Department serves as a model for other departments.

 We are always looking for more Junior and Senior members.For more information about how to join, visit our “Become a Volunteer!” page, or email email@example.com.